 I sail past the Marche sign with the red line through it, and into Abruzzo, the sun is shining and I stop at Le Siren Ovest, (the mermaid west, rest area) and stretch my legs, pee and continue on my way.
 I leave the motorway at Val di Sangro, take the first exit off the strada statale and once on the country road that runs parallel I feel like I’ve come home.

 I check on the house, all is fine, no signs of rodents, rain or robbers.
 To clear the stench of rodents months ago we used a strong smelling alcohol cleaner, still months on it lingers in the air, like stale tobacco on a seldom worn evening gown.
 I open the windows to let some Abruzzi air in and drop in to see my friends Terry and Brenda.
-A cup of tea later I go to unpack the car, my neighbour Domenico has been IMG_0870over to cut his grass, coincidence?
+A cup of tea later I go to unpack the car, my neighbour Domenico has been over to cut his grass, coincidence?
 Maybe he doesn’t want the stranieri to make a complaint again?

 I make a few phone calls to let people know I’ve arrived safely, down the glass of red wine I promised myself in Switzerland, have dinner with my friends, shower, put my new watch beside my bed and finally collapse onto the mattress: my back is grateful.
 With a slight hint of potting shed still clutching to me I give in to slumber.